lcmd-epfl/MD-NNP-tutorial/README.md

 # MD-NNP-tutorial
-Introductory tutorial explaining how to train and use Behler-Parrinello NNPs
+Introductory tutorial explaining how to train and use Behler-Parrinello NNPs in the context of advanced molecular dynamics of complex solvated systems.
+The available codes will be gradually uploaded.
+For the questions regarding tutorial, contact the authors directly.

 ## Requirements
 This tutorial presents a workflow which requires extensive number of different software packages, scripts and libraries.